Dre Campbell Farm

 After cleaning and trimming the stalks, put the beets in a plastic bag or an airtight container.

-Next, store them in your fridge’s vegetable drawer for up to two weeks.
+Store them in the refrigerator’s crisper drawer for 2 to 4 weeks.
 Doing this helps lock in their sweetness and crunch.

-You can also freeze your beets for up to 18 months by blanching them first.
-Blanching involves boiling or steaming them for a few minutes before quickly cooling them down with cold water or an ice bath.
+You can also freeze your beets for up to 18 months by first blanching them.
+Blanching involves boiling or steaming them for a few minutes, then quickly cooling them in cold water or an ice bath.

 Still, there are other vegetable storage methods, such as pickling, that you can try.